Table of Contents

 Using 7 days helps account for delinquency check schedules.
 For example, if delinquency checks do not run on weekends, a 7-day window helps ensure the status change happens on a day when support staff are available.

-While Inactive can be used as the status, Delinquent is clearer because it explains why the subscriber’s account status changed.
+While Inactive can be used as the status, Delinquent is clearer because it explains why the account status changed.

 To create a new Delinquent account status: